US allows pharmacists to prescribe Pfizer's COVID-19 pill - NewsBreak

 US allows pharmacists to prescribe Pfizer's COVID-19 pill

-WASHINGTON -- Pharmacists can prescribe the leading COVID-19 pill directly to patients under a new U.S. policy announced Wednesday that's intended to expand use of Pfizer's drug Paxlovid.
+WASHINGTON — (AP) — Pharmacists can prescribe the leading COVID-19 pill directly to patients under a new U.S. policy announced Wednesday that's intended to expand use of Pfizer's drug Paxlovid.

 The Food and Drug Administration said pharmacists can begin screening patients to see if they are eligible for Paxlovid and then prescribe the medication, which has been shown to curb the worst effects of COVID-19.
 Previously only physicians could prescribe the antiviral drug.